Friends of Ski Mountain Mining History

 Saving Park City's unique mountain mining heritage

-We are local Park City residents, visitors, and friends who cherish mountain sports and our historic mine sites.
+We are local Park City residents, visitors, and friends who cherish our historic mine sites.

-In the past four years, our dedicated volunteers have completed stabilization of the King Con Counterweight, California Comstock Mill, Jupiter Ore Bin and Little Bell Ore Bin.
-Previous projects included the Silver King Aerial Tramway Towers and two Silver King Water Tanks adjacent to the Silver Queen ski run.
+Over the past seven years, our dedicated volunteers have completed stabilization of the King Con Counterweight, California Comstock Mill, Jupiter Ore Bin, Little Bell Ore Bin, two Silver King Water Tanks, the Silver Star Boiler Room and Coal Hopper, the Thaynes Conveyor and the King Con Ore Bin.
+Previous projects undertaken by our members include the Silver King Aerial Tramway Towers and two Silver King Water Tanks adjacent to the Silver Queen ski run.
+Our lecture with Clark Martinez, principal contractor on our projects and Jonathan Richards who is our structural engineer, will provide you insight as to how we saved these monuments to our mining era.